rlimun/game-vault/README.md

 > It covers the full stack: a React/TypeScript frontend, a real PostgreSQL
 > database via Supabase, and a complete testing pyramid with Jest,
 > Cypress, and Playwright running on every push via GitHub Actions.
+> Check out DEV_LOG.md for updates and progress

 Track your backlog, currently playing, and completed games.